Mario: 3D games

 Super Mario Galaxy had Mario exploring a number of spherical planets, which the developers at the time knew simply jumping on enemies would be difficult to perform.
-They instead took advantage of the Wii Remote and Nunchuk having motion controls, and gave Mario a "spin" attack where he knocks over the enemies via spinning.
-To also balance the game's difficulty, Mario was given less hitpoints.
-With the amount of creative freedom the space-themed setting gave, many power-ups and transformations were implemented based on the worker's suggestions.
+They instead took advantage of the Wii Remote and Nunchuk having motion controls, and gave Mario a "spin" attack where he knocked over the enemies via spinning.
+To also balance the game's difficulty, Mario was given fewer hit points.

-In order to create a sense of familiarity for Super Mario Odyssey, various references to the Super Mario series were put in the game's environment.
+To create a sense of familiarity for Super Mario Odyssey, various references to the Super Mario series were put in the game's environment.
 For example, Pauline was chosen to be a major aspect of the "Metro Kingdom" due to the kingdom representing the core of the game.
 Mario was also given a variety of costumes to represent other smaller games, such as the Mario's Picross series.
-The development team found the most fun way to use the Joy-Con controllers' motion controls was throwing a hat, and the gameplay was centered around Mario throwing his cap.
+The development team found the most fun way to use the Joy-Con controllers' motion controls was to throw a hat, and the gameplay was centered around Mario throwing his cap.

-64, Sunshine, and Galaxy were re-released on the Nintendo Switch in 2020 as part of the 35th anniversary of Super Mario Bros. in a collection pack titled Super Mario 3D All-Stars.
-While the games were kept generally the same as their original counterparts, there were some minor changes.
-All three of the games were given HD graphics, and there were also a couple of changes to Mario in Super Mario 64; a glitch where Mario could move at super high speeds with a glitch was removed; one of Mario's voice clips in which he says "so long King Bowser", which unintentionally sounded like "so long, gay Bowser", was also replaced.